RafaMMas/IberianFishHSMs/README.md

 **Figure 2** - Plot of the Generalised Additive Model for *Salmo trutta* Large obtained with data collected in the Curueño River (Douro) and valid all year round.
+Blue band represents the 95% confidence intervals of smooth terms.

 <div style="text-align: justify;">

-The different options to, for example, plot each model depend on each specific package and in some cases, such as the SVMs obtained with `e1071`, it will require indirect approaches for plotting.
+The different options to, for example, plot each model depends on each specific package and in some cases, such as the SVMs obtained with `e1071`, it will require indirect approaches for plotting.
 For example, using the *R* package `pdp` (Greenwell 2017).